-Colorful grilled peppers are a beautiful and delicious side dish to not only serve in the hot summer months, but in all the seasons of the year.
-This seasonal veggie can be enjoyed throughout the winter months by roasting them and preserving them in good olive oil.
-Easily peeled after being blackened over the hot coals of the wood-fired oven, these gorgeous peppers are a delicious side dish to enjoy throughout the year.
+Grilled Peppers, or Peperoni Grigliati are a beautiful and delicious side dish perfect when served not only when in season, but for any occasion.
+Normally these seasonal, colorful vegetables are enjoyed throughout the warm months of the year, but when roasted and preserved in good olive oil, they become a pleasant memory of summer in the middle of the long winter months.
+Easily peeled after being charred over the hot coals of the wood-fired oven, these gorgeous peppers are a delicious side dish at any time of the year.
 Let's get started!

 With the help of tongs, place the whole peppers on the grill.
 Occasionally rotate the peppers in order to blacken on all sides.

 While the peppers are blackening, thinly slice the garlic and cayenne peppers.

 Drizzle some olive oil into a bowl, as well as the vinegar.